iAnanich/tgbot-post-broadcaster/README.md

 Bot does not require any permissions (except for posting messages in channel as admin) and functions well with privacy mode enabled.

-WIP - support for multiple source (sender) channels.
+WIP - support for multiple sources (sender) channels.
+WIP - configurable channels for sourcing posts.

 ### Setup